'Bond King' Bill Gross quits Pimco for Janus

 Gross will manage the Janus Global Unconstrained Bond Fund beginning on Monday, Janus said in a statement.
 The fund, started in May, has just $13 million in assets.

-Dan Ivascyn, one of Pimco's deputy chief investment officers, was named late Friday as Group Chief Investment Officer to replace Gross, who according to Forbes has a net wealth of $2.3 billion.
+Dan Ivascyn, one of Pimco's deputy chief investment officers, was named late Friday as Group Chief Investment Officer to replace Gross, who according to Forbes has a net wealth of $2.3 billion (1.42 billion British pound).

 In addition, Pimco promoted the existing deputy CIOs to Chief Investment Officer positions: Andrew Balls, CIO Global; Mark Kiesel, CIO Global Credit; Virginie Maisonneuve, CIO Equities; Scott Mather, CIO U.S. Core Strategies; and Mihir Worah, CIO Real Return and Asset Allocation.